alegrigoriev/hg2git/README.md

 If it's a negative match (the pattern is prefixed with '`!`'), the file is not ignored.

 Ignored files are logged, with `IGNORED:` prefix.
+If a whole directory is ignored, files under it are not printed separately.

 Mapping Mercurial usernames{#Mapping-HG-usernames}
 ---------------------